4SHAKOYA/CyberSecurity/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly **available**, in addition to restricting **access** to the network.
-By using a jump box (essentially a virtual machine) provisioned with a software based container product such as docker along with the use of load balancing services make it easy to quickly manage and deploy virtual machines that have been preconfigured and provisioned with their specific roles and needs (such as in this case of the DVWA web servers).
-This aids the administrator in offering the abilityto bring more virtual servers online or shutdown as the needs arise.
+By using a jump box (essentially a virtual machine) provisioned with a software-based container product such as docker along with the use of load balancing services make it easy to quickly manage and deploy virtual machines that have been preconfigured and provisioned with their specific roles and needs (such as in this case of the DVWA web servers).
+This aids the administrator in offering the ability to bring more virtual servers online or shutdown as the needs arise.
 Additionally, this functionality also gives the administrator the ability to update and apply the most recent application and security updates to a single image while still having the sevices available to the end user.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the **files, event logs** and system **metrics**.
-By using software applications and services such as **Filebeat** and **Metricbeat** allow other computers to send messages and notifications to the ELK server when specific conditions have been meet.
+By using software applications and services such as **Filebeat** and **Metricbeat** allow other computers to send messages and notifications to the ELK server when specific conditions have been met.
 For instance **Filebeat** *can be configured to watch for changes to any (or specific) files* and/or when *new files are created*. **Metricbeat** is a product similar in nature to Filebeat except that instead of notifying the ELK server with file information it sends through information about the *performance* (or metrics) of the virtual server itself.
-Information such **CPU Utilization, disk usage and available memory** are important for the system andministrators to determine if there is a problem with the services/server or if the server is being simple being overwhelmed and more servers need to be brought online.
+Information such **CPU Utilization, disk usage and available memory** are important for the system administrators to determine if there is a problem with the services/server or if the server is being simple being overwhelmed and more servers need to be brought online.

 The configuration details of each machine may be found below.